 30+ Things To Do in Chicago This Winter with Kids

 If the kids are starting to climb the walls and you are already counting the days until spring, it’s time to make a plan to find every last bit of winter fun.
-Whether it’s bundling up to enjoy some winter sports (like tubing or skating), hitting up one of the kid-friendly events happening in Chicago, or cocooning at home with some fresh craft projects, we’re here to help.
-To inspire some winter outings and activities, we've compiled a list of over 30 awesome spots for Chicago kids where they can run, jump, bounce, learn, and create.
+Whether it’s bundling up to enjoy some winter sports (like tubing or skating), hitting up one of the kid-friendly events happening in Chicago, or cocooning at home with some fresh craft projects, we’re here to find things to do in Chicago this winter with kids.
+To inspire some winter outings and activities, we've compiled a list of over 30 things to do in Chicago this winter with kids where they can run, jump, bounce, learn, and create.

 Editor's note: While we are trying to promote safer activities that occur outdoors or with social distancing guidelines in place, please keep your family and others safe by always wearing a mask and maintaining an appropriate distance.
 If you arrive at a venue that appears too crowded, try using the “nearby” search feature on our Event Calendar to find something else to do.
-Keep in mind, many indoor attractions now require advance ticket purchases or timed-entry reservations, so plan accordingly.
+If you're traveling to an indoor venue with children over the age of five, be sure to check your local vaccine mandates.

 Hit the ice at the Maggie Daley Skating Ribbon.
 Photo courtesy of Maggie Daley Park